svenbolte/wp-doodlez/README.md

 * The first value of the custom field will be displayed in the row as users answer
 * The last row in the table contains total votes count

+## Shortcode ##
+[wpdoodlez_sc id=post-ID chart=true] set post ID to integrate Doodlez or Poll in other pages, set chart to false if you do not want pie graph

 ## Details
 Based on Wordpress custom types.
 Rich text, media, comments and categories can